4th of July Flashback: 'Star Trek: The Omega Glory'

 They must apply to everyone, or they mean nothing.
 Do you understand?

-It has become my tradition to run this excerpt from “The Omega Glory,” episode #52 of Star Trek.
+Every 4th of July, it has become my tradition to run this excerpt from “The Omega Glory,” episode #52 of Star Trek.
+(I’m running it a day early for 2020 as I did for 2019 and 2018 — we need it.)
 Written by series creator Gene Roddenberry (himself a WWII vet and LAPD officer), the episode takes Kirk, Spock, and McCoy to a planet revealed to have an almost too coincidental parallel history with Earth’s.
-It takes a Canadian-born actor playing an Iowan farm boy grown up to be a Federation hero to give us the dramatic interpretation of why America is great.
-It’s not the Declaration of Independence, which we celebrate today.
+It takes a Canadian-born actor playing an Iowan farm boy grown up to be a Federation hero to give us the dramatic interpretation of what should make America great.
+It’s not the Declaration of Independence, which we celebrate on the 4th.
 Kirk quotes the preamble to the Constitution.

 “No words… have said this thing of importance in quite this way.”
-Happy 4th of July to my fellow Americans, and to our global audience — well, we don’t always live up to these words, but we try.
+To my fellow Americans, honor this Independence Day and what it means, and to our global audience — well, we don’t always live up to these words, but some of us are trying.
 “They must apply to everyone, or they mean nothing.
 Do you understand?”
-I do, more than ever.
+I do, more than ever, in these times when we are being slapped in the face with the reality that we’re not applying them to everyone.
+I want these words to mean something.
+We must stand firm for truth, justice, and the American way — for what that really means, not the way we’ve been living it.